skullface/printmaking/zine-tools-and-materials.md

 # Zine tools and materials

-The tools and materials I use as a zinester!
+The tools and materials I use as a new zinester!
 The brands and models I use are based on my personal preferences/budget and their availability in the U.S.

 > [!NOTE]
-> Amazon links are affiliate links because I recommend these items.
-If you purchase from these links, I may receive a small commission. **I recommend shopping your local, independent art supply store first!**
+> Amazon links to items I recommend are affiliate links.
+If you purchase from these links, I may receive a small commission. **I encourage shopping your local, independent art supply store first!**

 ## Paper